pimterry/loglevel/README.md

   The `level` argument takes is the same values that you might pass to `setLevel()`.
 Levels set using `setDefaultLevel()` never persist to subsequent page loads.

+* A `log.resetLevel()` method.

+  This resets the current log level to the default level (or `warn` if no explicit default was set) and clears the persisted level if one was previously persisted.

 * `log.enableAll()` and `log.disableAll()` methods.

   These enable or disable all log messages, and are equivalent to log.setLevel("trace") and log.setLevel("silent") respectively.